-Again, we did not see any difference between treatments for hull rot, stick-tights, or any other disease, but shaker damage appears to be more prevalent in both the Unpruned and Mechanically topped (also unpruned) trees.
-Despite adequate irrigation water, the only summer leaf disease found has been leaf rust seen sporadically throughout the plot in 2006 --2011.
+Again, as in past years, we did not see any difference between treatments for hull rot, sticktights, or any other disease, but shaker damage appears to be more prevalent in both the Unpruned and Mechanically topped (also unpruned) trees.
+Despite adequate irrigation water applied through microsprinklers, the only summer leaf disease found has been leaf rust seen sporadically throughout the plot in 2006--2011.
 There has been little rust in the orchard following aggressive foliar disease control practices initiated in 2012.
 This site does not experience stagnant humid air conditions (max relative humidity is often < 91%) during the summer and thus far, no Alternaria or scab has been found.
 Drying conditions in the windrows at harvest adequately dry the crop for hulling.
-The soil at this site is a Class II gravelly, sandy loam underlain with clay at 30-50 inch depth.
+The soil at this site is a Class II gravelly, sandy loam underlain with clay at 30-50-inch depth.
 Deep slip plowing and land leveling operations have improved the profile, but, this orchard exhibits moderate vigor when compared to the strongest young almond orchards found today.
 This might be limiting the negative effects of shading on fruitwood longevity and ultimately yield.
-July leaf samples show adequate to optimal levels of leaf nutrients: Nitrogen - 2.72%, Phosphorous - 0.12%, Potassium - 2.51%, Sulfur-2310 ppm, Boron- 45 ppm, Calcium - 3.37%, Magnesium - 0.89%, Manganese- 159 ppm, Iron- 349 ppm, Copper- 7.1 ppm.
+July leaf samples show adequate to optimal levels of leaf nutrients: Nitrogen - 2.72%, Phosphorous - 0.11%, Potassium - 2.33%, Sulfur-2180 ppm, Boron- 48 ppm, Calcium- 3.32%, Magnesium - 0.96%, Manganese- 246 ppm, Iron- 335 ppm, Copper- 10.1 ppm, Sodium- 0.1%, and Chloride- 0.28%.